 C5.
-Pritchard Street and Station Street Precinct - Friend Park (6 Pritchard St)
+Pritchard Street East - Friend Park (6 Pritchard St)

 Future redevelopment of 6 Pritchard Street is to include a new through site pedestrian link connecting Friend Park through to Pritchard Street East to facilitate direct access between the park and the main shopping area.
-The pedestrian link is to be a minimum 3.5 metres in width and must not exceed 6.0 metres in width.
+The pedestrian link is to be a minimum 3.5 metres in width.